apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**At least 8 people killed in Florida bus crash; dozens injured**
+**There's bird flu in US dairy cows.
+Raw milk drinkers aren't deterred**

-You can read more about it [here](https://www.cbsnews.com/news/florida-bus-crash-marion-county-people-killed/).
+You can read more about it [here](https://apnews.com/article/bird-flu-raw-milk-h5n1-6398d2eda26eb41797ee2700cf9d036b).

 ## Requirements
 - Python 3.8